Temasys/SkylinkJS/demo/README.md

 `incomingStream`, `peerLeft`

 ### demo/chat-room
-In this demo, it contains an example of how you can stimulate a chat room like environment with leaving and joining rooms.
+In this demo, you can find an example of how you can stimulate a chat room like environment with leaving and joining rooms.

 ##### Functionalities covered
 `init()`, `joinRoom()`, `sendP2PMessage()`, `on()`, `setUserData()`